TULiberalArts/Philosophy/pages/graduate.md

 title: Graduate
 permalink: /graduate/
 description: >-
   Earn an MA or PhD in Philosophy at Temple University.
 We are a small and vibrant community of graduate students and           philosophy faculty in vibrant Philly.
+keywords: >-
-keywords: 'graduate program in philosophy, MA in philosophy, PhD in philosophy, philosophy fellowships'
+  graduate program in philosophy, MA in philosophy, PhD in philosophy, philosophy fellowships
 layout: page
 published: true
 sidebar: true